alphagov/notifications-node-client/DOCUMENTATION.md

 * commercially sensitive information
 * information classified as ‘OFFICIAL’ or ‘OFFICIAL-SENSITIVE’ under the [Government Security Classifications](https://www.gov.uk/government/publications/government-security-classifications) policy

-To let the recipient download the file without confirming their email address, set the `verify_email_before_download` flag to `False`.
+To let the recipient download the file without confirming their email address, set the `confirmEmailBeforeDownload` flag to `false`.

 ```javascript
 var fs = require('fs')